yvesh/plg_jooag_shariff/README.md

 - [ ] v3.3 - Integration for more Componentes e.g. Zoo, K2, SobiPro, Seblod
 - [ ] v3.4 - Overhaul the output and allow multiple instances
 - [ ] v3.5 - Maybe shorttag parameter support for custom icons, backend integration and other shariff settings
+- [ ] v3.6 - Reduce the size of the plugin (get rid of the Shariff Backend docs and fluff)
+- [ ] v3.x - Ongoing integration of updates from Shariff Libraray & Backend
-- [ ] If you have a good idea, maybe this is the next v3.5
+- [ ] v3.x - If you have a good idea, maybe this is the next v3.x
-- [ ] Ongoing integration of updates from Shariff Libraray & Backend

 <h2>Update Instructions:</h2>
 * V3.1.x -> V3.2.x